mikekaminsky/compare-warehouse-distributions/results.md

 ## The Results: Denormalized Tables Result in Faster Query-Response

-For both Redshift and Snowflake data warehouses, using a single denormalized table instead of a star schema leads to a substantial improvement in query times.
-The difference is most pronounced in Redshift, where the speed improvement of using a single denormalized table represents an improvemnt of 25%-30%, worth about 10 seconds on a single-node cluster.
-In the Snowflake warehouse, the difference was still a meaningful 8%, but the difference is much less pronounced than in Redshift
+For all three of the warehouses we tested, Redshift, Snowflake, and Bigquery, using a single denormalized table instead of a star schema leads to a substantial improvement in query times.
+The difference is most pronounced in Redshift and Bigquery, where the speed improvement of using a single denormalized table represents an improvemnt of 25%-30%.
+This amounts to a difference of about 10 seconds on a single-node cluster in Redshift.
+In the Snowflake warehouse, the difference was still a meaningful 8%, but the difference is much less pronounced than in Redshift or Bigquery.

 ### Redshift